Rear-Admiral of the Red: History

 The Rear-Admiral of the Red was a senior rank of the Royal Navy of the United Kingdom, immediately outranked by the rank Vice-Admiral of the Blue (see order of precedence below).
 Royal Navy officers currently holding the ranks of commodore, rear admiral, vice admiral and admiral of the fleet are sometimes considered generically to be admirals.
 From 1688 to 1805 this rank was in order of precedence seventh; after 1805 it was the eighth.
-In 1864 it was abolished as a promotional rank. (pictured opposite is the command flag for an Rear-Admiral of the Red).
+In 1864 it was abolished as a promotional rank. (pictured above is the command flag for an Rear-Admiral of the Red).

 Order of precedence Admirals of the Colour

 The Navy was divided into three squadrons Red, White and Blue in order of seniority.
 Admirals were appointed to these squadrons and therefore their rank and squadron split the seniority originally into 9 bands then later 10 with ‘Admiral of the Fleet' as senior to all others.

 Seniority was therefore from 1805 to 1864: